DavideSiracusano/fullstackproject_frontend/README.md

 ## how it works

 It involves having a web application where people can exchange ideas, while respecting ethics and rules.

-You must first register to post some content!.
+You must first register to post any content.

-You can write a title and a body to add a post, you can insert likes (only one for each post or comment) adn comments the other posts of the community.
+You can write a title and a body to add a post, and you can insert likes (one for each post or comment) and comments on other posts in the community.

-You can also delete your posts or comments and/or update them.
+You can also delete or update your posts and comments.